Current Size: 100%

 What happens if you're laid off (i.e. sent away from work temporarily because there is not enough work to do) will depend on your contract.
-If your contract does not give your employer the right to lay you off without pay, you should generally continue to receive your normal pay (or a reduced rate of pay provided for in the contract) for the period during which you are laid off.
+If your contract does not give your employer the right to lay you off without pay, you should continue to receive your normal pay (or a reduced rate of pay provided for in the contract) whilst you are laid off.

-If your employer does have the contracted right to lay you off without pay, you can still claim a statutory guarantee payment, as long as you have worked for your employer for at least one month.
+Even if your employer does have the contractual right to lay you off without pay, you can still claim a statutory guarantee payment, as long as you have worked for your employer for at least one month.
 This is the minimum you should be paid if you are laid off.

 After you have used up any guarantee pay entitlement you may be entitled to social security benefits.
 In addition, if you have at least two years' service, you may be able to claim a redundancy payment.
 You can claim a redundancy payment if you are either: